View/comment on a planning application

 and the case officer.
 There is no requirement to sign any letter you

 Please note all comments will be on public view on our website.
 We display them on the website as soon as possible, but please be aware that there may be a delay whilst the comments are checked.
-We endeavour to remove any personal telephone numbers, email addresses and signatures.
+We try to remove any personal telephone numbers, email addresses and signatures.
 Any responses that contain personal or offensive comments not related to the planning application will not be published on the website.

 In order to assist with processing your comments, printed names rather than signatures would be preferred.

-All comments should be received by the Council within 21 days of receiving notification or the posting of a site notice.
+All comments should be received by the council within 21 days of receiving notification or the posting of a site notice.